Saturday, October 27, 2018

 but Lewis and I preferred the their traditional choices: Gajar Ka Hawla (honeyed carrot/coconut pudding, with ginger, cinnamon, and cardamom) and Gulab Jamun balls in rose-scented syrup.

-Our last meal in India was superb. *Years later, we ate our first Nepalese dinner (which has similar recipes), when we traveled to Finland.
+Our last meal in India was superb. *Years later, we ate our first Nepalese dinner (which has similar recipes), when we traveled to the Nordic nation of Finland.
 To read about that trip, please click this link:

 After swapping contact information with some of our fellow explorers, we were greeted by another airport aide from Gate1.
 Jimmy sweetly accompanied us to the door of the hotel and waved until our Mercedes shuttle bus departed.